RamogninoF/LibICE-post/README.md

 ### Running the `main.py` script

-After having set-up the files in the `dictionaries` folder and having made sure to include in the `data` folder the required quantities, you can open the `main.py` file in which you'll find the main script to postprocess the data.
+After having set-up the files in the [`dictionaries`](./tutorials/sparkIgnition/dictionaries) folder and having made sure to include in the [`data`](./tutorials/sparkIgnition/data) folder the required quantities, you can open the `main.py` file in which you'll find the main script to postprocess the data.

 The `main.py` script is mainly divided of two parts: data processing and post-processing.
-The former is composed of the loading of the model from the various dictionaries stored in the `./dictionaries/` directory, plus the call to the processing of the data.
+The former is composed of the loading of the model from the various dictionaries stored in the [`dictionaries`](./tutorials/sparkIgnition/dictionaries)directory, plus the call to the processing of the data.

 ```python
 #Load the model